fwbrasil/zoot/README.md

 1. Api methods must return Future, otherwise an exception will be thrown.
 2. Apis should always be traits, not classes or abstract classes.
 3. To agregate Apis, just use commom trait inheritance.
-4. It is possible to use any value or class type as input or output.

 ### Optional parameters